vernistage/do512/README.md

 Detailed instructions:
 -
+  1. Start by forking this repo and develop from within this repo
-  1. Create a single page JS app using Backbone and Handlebars.
+  2. Create a single page JS app using Backbone and Handlebars
-  2. The app should have two routes: 1 displaying the first page of today's events and 1 displaying the first page of tomorrow's events.
+  3. The app should have two routes: 1 displaying the first page of today's events and 1 displaying the first page of tomorrow's events
-  3. You can fetch the data from http://do512.com/events/today.json and http://do512.com/events/tomorrow.json
+  4. You can fetch the data from http://do512.com/events/today.json and http://do512.com/events/tomorrow.json
-  3. Display the data using the wireframe in this repo as a guide.
+  5. Display the data using the wireframe in this repo as a guide

 Deliverables: